 - Don't smoke around the dolls: The odor easily infiltrates the doll's clothing, and it's nearly impossible to remove.

 - Avoid temperature extremes: Super-hot or extra-cold temps can degrade the plastic or crack papier mache.
-Avoid storing dolls in the attic, garage, basement, or other place in the home that's not temperature-controlled.
+Avoid storing dolls in the attic, garage, basement, or another place in the home that's not temperature-controlled.

 - Keep the dolls out of air-tight plastic: If any moisture happens to be in the plastic before it's sealed, mold can grow.
 Keep dolls in containers that allow the air to circulate.